kgreenek/bazel_timestamp_server/README.md

-# Bazel Protobuf Issue Test
+# Bazel Timestamp Server

-This repository is set up to illustrate an issue with the py_proto_library() rule when depending on multiple external proto libraries.
+This repository is a simple example of using bazel to build a grpc server and client, using Google API's http annotation, and a well-known proto, Timestamp.

 ## System Requirements